sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 ### 8) We're Live!

-At this point I was able to visit the external IP address from step 3 and see the website:
+At this point I was able to visit the external IP address from step 3 and see the website.

-{{< img-link "images/website-speedrun.png" "https://www.youtube.com/watch?v=hxTnB_FZpw8" "It seems complex, but it takes <5 min...
-Seriously, I timed it!" >}}
+I even scripted the whole process so that it takes less than 5 minutes:

+{{< youtube hxTnB_FZpw8 >}}

 ### 9) Configuring DNS